 Faisalabad is a city in Pakistan established in the 1890s and situated in Punjab.
 It was formerly called Lyallpur in former times with reference to the Lieutenant governor of Punjab, Sir Charles James Lyall.
-Currently, it’s a hub of numerous industries such as chemical fertiliser, synthetic fibers, medications, medicines, canned goods, ghee (clarified butter), oil, soap, textiles, hosiery, sugar, and flour.
-However, the textile industry of Faisalabad remains its speciality.
+Currently, it’s a hub of numerous industries such as chemical fertilizer, synthetic fibers, medications, medicines, canned goods, ghee (clarified butter), oil, soap, textiles, hosiery, sugar, and flour.
+However, the textile industry of Faisalabad remains its specialty.

 50,000 power looms are already working with an addition of 30,000 in the future.
 Pakistan is the eighth-largest exporter of textile products in Asia.
 It is the third-largest consumer of cotton and the fourth-largest producer.
 Nearly 40% of the workforce is associated with the sector of the textile industry, which accounts for 46% of all manufacturing in the nation.

 Faisalabad is one of the major textile cities and houses enormously renowned textile industries such as Pakistan’s leading apparel manufacturer, Chenab Group.
 This business produces clothing, drapes, duvets, sheets, and pillowcases.
-Established in 1950, National Silk and Rayon Mills Limited Hall has been successful at exporting the highest-quality embroidery in addition to being able to prove itself sufficient as a manufacturer specialising in B2B textiles.
+Established in 1950, National Silk and Rayon Mills Limited Hall has been successful at exporting the highest-quality embroidery in addition to being able to prove itself sufficient as a manufacturer specializing in B2B textiles.

 Interloop Limited is also located in Faisalabad providing merchants with items like socks and leggings.
 Currently, 25,378 people are employed there.
 Sales for the business totaled 357.91 million (USD).